obaraelijah/Online-auction/README.md

 # Online Auction Platform

 > The main purpose our website is, to give a virtual platform to the sellers who are interested to put their product for online selling via Bidding.
 And the bidders who are interested to buy and bid for the rare and best products.

 ![Screenshot from 2023-06-08 12-50-00](https://github.com/obaraelijah/Online-auction/assets/107021904/e40dd87c-f5f7-42d0-9ea4-60e403acfc18)

 ## Technologies
-- Frontend - Bootstrap 5 & React.js
+- Frontend - React.js, Redux & Bootstrap 5
 - Backend - Node js & Express
-- NOSQL Database
+- NoSQL Database(Mongodb)
 ### PROJECT SETUP
 The application includes two modules (client and server).
 For local developement, run npm install in client and server both directory which will install all dependencies accordingly.
 Before running this command please make sure your environment variables are setup accordingly.